Aging In Place Resources

 It’s completely understandable to wonder about the cost of in-home care when you’re beginning to consider long-term care options for yourself or a family member.
 As a partner in the community, we’ve put together some resources that we hope will be helpful in navigating senior care.

-Next, take a look at the Department of Aging website.
+Take a look at the Department of Aging website.
 These departments administer programs that serve older adults, adults with disabilities, family caregivers, and residents in long-term care facilities throughout your State.

 It’s a good idea to look into what local non-profit and for-profit funds might be available.
 We’ve included a list of companies below that may be able to assist.
 Additionally, there are sometimes grants and respite hours provided through your hospice provider.
-Pending any discharges from a hospital, inquire with your scocial worker, or case manager, for any in home caregiving assistance your provider may be offering.
+Pending any discharges from a hospital, inquire with your social worker, or case manager, for any in home caregiving assistance your provider may be offering.

 Respite programs can also serve as supplemental care.
 If you’re looking for respite services outside of the home, Adult Day Care Centers are an excellent way to save money while still receiving care.
 We also highly recommend exploring social groups, such as church or religious groups, community centers, and senior centers, as they can also offer respite care.